YOURLS/website/src/guide/essentials/credentials.md

 A good practice, especially in a shared hosting environment, is to change file permissions to disallow write access to your files.
 The best thing to do is to edit your `config.php` with a new password, run YOURLS to get it encrypted, and then remove write permissions.

 Depending on your host, you should change `config.php` permissions to 400, 440 or 600.
-This can be done via the command line (`chmod 0440 config.php`) or using your FTP client.
+This can be done via the command-line (`chmod 0440 config.php`) or using your FTP client.
 For more help on this matter, please contact your host support.

 ## FAQ